openvinotoolkit/nncf/examples/torch/semantic_segmentation/README.md

 ## Features:
 - UNet and ICNet with implementations as close as possible to the original papers
 - Loaders for CamVid, Cityscapes (20-class), Mapillary Vistas(20-class), Pascal VOC (reuses the loader integrated into torchvision)
-- Configuration file examples for sparsity and quantization
+- Configuration file examples for sparsity, quantization, filter pruning and quantization with sparsity
 - Export to ONNX compatible with OpenVINO
 - DataParallel and DistributedDataParallel modes
 - Tensorboard output